Abdelaziz-Mohammed/Shopy-E-Commerce/README.md

 ### 4️⃣ Open Your Browser and Navigate to `http://localhost:3000`

 ## 🌍 Deployment
-The project is deployed using ... .
-You can access it [here](https://).
+The project is deployed using vercel.
+You can access it [here](https://shopy-e-commerce-one.vercel.app/).

 ## 👨‍💻 Author
 **Eng.
 Abdelaziz Mohamed**